 - Environment variable easy setup

 Oh-my-zsh is a community-driven framework with a lot of features.
-It comes with a customizable theme and has a rich catalogue of plugins aimed at system admins and developers.
+It comes with a customizable theme and has a rich catalog of plugins aimed at system admins and developers.

 - Linux - Ubuntu 20.04 or CentOS 8